MakeSchool-Tutorials/MakeSchoolNotes-Swift/P6-Introduction-Table-Views/content.md

 ![image](app_preview_1.png)

+Table views are on of the many components provided by Apple's UIKit framework.
+The UIKit framework is a collection of components that makes it easier for developers to build apps.
+If you haven't built iOS apps before you should watch this lecture that introduces the main concepts of UIKit before moving on with this tutorial:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/vgl9X047-2s" frameborder="0" allowfullscreen></iframe>

+You can download the slides for this lecture [here](https://s3.amazonaws.com/mgwu-misc/SA2015/LectureSlides/UIKitIntro.pdf).

 #UITableView

 A Table view is an instance of the `UITableView` class.
 It has only one column and only allows vertical scrolling.